 While the Antinori nel Chianti Classico is architecturally stunning, it was of course designed for functionality and wine-making excellence.
 The structure was built for gravity flow vinification (i.e., pump-free) and to guarantee ideal climatic conditions for wine production and aging by using completely natural elements.

-While Tuscany may be the beating heart of Italian wine production, this isn’t to say the rest of the country is lacking; the island of Sicily, in particular, is home to a significant number of vineyards and wineries.
-On the island, hiding in the shadow of Mount Etna, you will find the beautiful Tenuta di Fessina winery, which aims to showcase the heritage, landscape and, of course, wine of Sicily.
+While Tuscany may be the beating heart of wine production in Italy, this isn’t to say the rest of the country is lacking; the island of Sicily, in particular, is home to a significant number of beautiful vineyards and wineries.
+On the island, hiding in the shadow of Mount Etna, you will find the picturesque Tenuta di Fessina winery, which aims to showcase the heritage, landscape and, of course, wine of Sicily.

 At the winery, of which the building dates back to the 17th century, guests can enjoy tastings of the exciting volcanic wines it produces as well indulge in the gastronomic experiences on offer, all of which celebrate seasonality, local produce and traditional cooking techniques.
 As part of its hospitality offering, Tenuta di Fessina also offers six expertly restored and chicly outfitted hotel rooms, all of which are decorated to celebrate archetypal Sicilian beauty – from local art to decorated lava stones – in order to continue its bid to put the Etna area on the world map.